As Scales Become Separated: Lectures on Effective Field Theory: Soft and Collinear Divergences

 For the (anti-)collinear integral, the rapidity regulator effectively acts as a slight deformation of the exponent for the propagator factor $\bar{n}\cdot \ell$ ($n\cdot \ell$).
-From the partially integrated form of the collinear zero-bin in \cref{eq:PartiallyIntegratedSoft}, we see that this deformation eliminates the simple pole at $\bar{n}\cdot \ell$.
-It is now possible to choose a contour that does not enclose any poles, thereby eliminating the zero-bin.
-The form of the regulator for the soft integral can be understood physically through identifying $2\, \ell_3 = n\cdot \ell - \bar{n}\cdot \ell$.
-Then this has exactly the right form to eliminate the divergence from the collinear/anti-collinear limits of this integral.
-Explicit evaluation yields~\cite{Chiu:2011qc, Chiu:2012ir}
+From the partially integrated form of the collinear zero-bin in \cref{eq:PartiallyIntegratedSoft}, we see that this deformation eliminates the simple pole at $\bar{n}\cdot \ell$; the modified anti-collinear integrand in the soft limit does not have a simple pole at $n \cdot \ell$.
+This implies that one can choose a contour that does not enclose any poles for the soft limit of these integrands; this is how the regulator eliminates the zero-bin.
+Similarly, the regulator for the soft integral has the right form to eliminate the divergences that appear in the collinear/anti-collinear limits of this integrand.

+The integrals in \cref{eq:MassiveSudakovWithRapadityReg} can be evaluated through the judicious application of contour integration.
+For the collinear integral, one can first evaluate the integral over $n\cdot \ell_c$ using contours; following an analysis similar to the one that led to \cref{eq:ColDivExContour} above, we find that the only integral is only non-zero for $-n\cdot p < n\cdot \ell < 0$, which corresponds to a collinear splitting with $0 < x < 1$, where $x$ is the momentum fraction.
+A similar conclusion holds for the anti-collinear integral.
+When performing the soft integral, one can perform the $\ell^0$ integral using contours first as well.
+Explicit evaluation yields